Grants and Donations

 ClubGRANTS

-ClubGRANTS are an initiative of the NSW Government and Clubs NSW to provide funding for community projects and services that have a direct impact on local communities.
+ClubGRANTS is an initiative of the NSW Government and Clubs NSW to provide funding for community projects and services that have a direct impact on local communities.

 Charities, sporting organisations and not-for-profit community groups are among tens-of-thousands of worthy causes funded through the program each year.

-ClubGRANTS are funded by a gaming machine tax rebate.
+ClubGRANTS is funded by a gaming machine tax rebate.
 Council does not financially contribute to the program but assists the local ClubGRANTS Committee by administering the application process.

 Local non-profit community groups and organisations can apply for funding under the following Category 1 subcategories, specifically support projects for: